NewbieToEverything/Code-Mathmatical-Foundation-of-Reinforcement-Learning/README.md

+All R scripts are stored in the code folder.

 Algorithms are in the "functions.R", including:
  - Chapter 2: solving state values from Bellman equation using closed-form solution and iterative solution, and calculating action values from state values;
  - Chapter 4: value iteration, policy iteration, and truncated policy iteration;